Romus Burgin: Military career

 Burgin joined the United States Marine Corps on November 13, 1942, during World War II and was assigned to the 9th Replacement Battalion.
 He soon became a mortarman in K-Company, 3rd Battalion, 5th Marines, 1st Marine Division (K/3/5), and fought in the Pacific War at Cape Gloucester, then alongside his friends Eugene Sledge and Merriell "Snafu" Shelton, on Peleliu, and Okinawa.
 Burgin was promoted to the rank of sergeant upon reaching Okinawa.

 He was awarded a Bronze Star for his actions in the Battle of Okinawa on 2 May 1945, when he destroyed a Japanese machine gun emplacement that had his company pinned down.
 He also was going to be put in for a Silver Star by Captain Andrew "Ack-Ack" Haldane for taking out a pillbox on Peleliu, but Haldane was killed by sniper fire before he could submit it.

 Personal life

-In 1946 he began working for the United States Post Office and was employed there until he retired in 1977.
+In 1946, Burgin began working for the United States Post Office.
+He was employed there until his retirement in 1977.
 While on leave in Melbourne during World War II, Burgin met an Australian woman, Florence Riseley.
 They married in Dallas on January 29, 1947.
 The couple had four daughters.

 Burgin did not speak about the war, not even to his family, until he met other veterans and decided to author his book.
 Burgin then became a fixture at veterans events and was one of seven grand marshals in the 2015 Dallas Veterans Day Parade.

 Burgin died on April 6, 2019, at the age of 96 in Lancaster, Texas, and is buried next to his wife at Rawlins Cemetery.